 Wheel bolt tightening specification

 The tightening torque of the wheel bolts is specified in the chapter on replacing wheels → page, Changing a wheel.
+Always follow that value and use a calibrated torque wrench rather than relying only on an impact wrench or hand feel.

 WARNING